MaiJi97/Leetcode/java/198_HouseRobber/README.md

 ## Method 1: Dynamic Programming

-Bottom up solution, dp[i] represents the maximum amount of money can be robbed up to the ith index house, so i is from 0 to n - 1 (so length n)
+Bottom up solution, dp[i] represents the maximum amount of money can be robbed up to the ith index house.
+So i is from 0 to n - 1 ( length of n)

 Recurrence relation: